 Unfiltered orange juice, often sold as juice with bits in, is better for you than juice that has been filtered as it contains more of the pulpy part of the fruit which is high in antioxidants and provides roughage.

 The high sugar content and acidity of orange juice can lead to dental decay so it is recommended that juice is only drunk with meals so that the acid can be diluted.
 Wait at least 20 minutes after drinking juice to brush your teeth as the sugar in the fruit juice softens the enamel, making it more vulnerable to wear from the brushing.

 The outer coloured layer of the orange rind can be used as a food flavouring or garnish as its flavour is similar to that of the orange flesh.
 The white part of the rind is a source of pectin and has nearly the same amount of vitamin C and other nutrients as the flesh.
 Though usually discarded, the rind can be eaten and where resources are scarce, orange peels are routinely consumed.
 However, since high concentrations of pesticides have been found in orange peels, some organizations recommend that only organically grown and processed orange peel is consumed.

-The patron saint of the early sailors who carried the precious cargo of oranges from Spain to the Netherlands was saint Sinterklaas who is still celebrated on 5th December.
-During the modern day celebration he is supposed to arrive by boat from Spain to bring children oranges and presents.
+The patron saint of the early sailors who carried the precious cargo of oranges from Spain to the Netherlands was Sint Heer Klaas (Saint Lord Klaas with Klaas being short for Nikolaas).
+The Dutch still celebrate Sinterklaasavond (literally Saint Nicholas Evening) each 5th December and during this modern-day celebration, he is supposed to arrive by boat from Spain to bring children oranges and presents.